Arista Records: Dissolution and revival

 After the Sony-BMG merger, LaFace Records was eventually revived; the label was now fully owned by Sony-BMG and began operating as part of the Jive Label Group.

 During the summer of 2011, the RCA Music Group underwent a restructuring that saw the elimination of the Arista name later on that year, along with sister labels J Records and Jive.
 RCA Records started releasing all RCA Music Group releases under RCA Records.
 Arista Nashville continued to operate through Sony Music Nashville and was not affected by the closing of Arista Records.

 Arista Records France was founded in September 2012, making it initially the last active remnant of the label.
 In 2023, Sony Music France closed Arista Records France, with the existing roster transferring to other labels under Sony's ownership.

 In July 2018, it was announced that Arista would be revived as a frontline label, making it now the fourth flagship record label under Sony Music alongside Columbia, RCA, and Epic.
 The company hired former Island Records president/CEO David Massey to lead Arista.
 The label signed Mike Posner ahead of his new album in 2025.

+In May 2024, Arista Records officially promoted Kendell Freeman to Senior Vice President of A&R.

+On June 22, 2026, Arista Records founder Clive Davis died at 94 years of age.